 With a VPS – a Virtual Private Server – you have part of a server all to yourself.
 A VPS is virtual: several virtual servers run on one server.
 That one server has extra computing power and memory for this.

 With a VPS you simply share a server with other customers, just like with shared hosting.
-Only the VPS’s are all separated from each other, while there is no such separation with shared hosting.
+However, the VPSs are all separated from each other, while there is no such separation with shared hosting.
 So you have full access to the capacity of the VPS, because sharing is not necessary.
 And since you actually own a piece of a web server, you decide what to do with it.
 For example, you choose the operating system, how many websites or applications will be hosted on the VPS and what the VPS will be used for.

 Due to its simplicity, shared hosting is very suitable if you have little or no technical knowledge.
 It is very simple to use.
 The web hosting company takes care of all technical matters so that you can enjoy your site(s).